Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 Inquiring & Analysing Planning forethought What do I know?
 What's real versus assumed?
 Where should I prioritise research?
 Knowledge Map (what I know / think I know / need to find out) Criterion A: Understanding the design context and client needs

 Developing Ideas Monitoring in-action Is this solving the real problem?
 Am I iterating meaningfully?
 Am I attached to my first idea?
-Monitoring Prompt (problem restatement + strongest argument + biggest challenge + next iteration) Criterion C: Range and iteration of design thinking
+Monitoring Prompt (problem restatement + strongest argument + biggest challenge + next iteration) Criterion B: Developing ideas and design specification

 Creating the Solution Regulation & adjustment Where should I invest effort?
 When is "good enough" enough?
 What's the opportunity cost of complexity?
-Decision Register (major decisions, rationales, retrospective evaluation) Criterion D: Resource management and adaptation decisions
+Decision Register (major decisions, rationales, retrospective evaluation) Criterion C: Creating the solution through planned making and adaptation

 Evaluating Reflection-on-action What worked and why?
 What would I change?
 What did I learn about my own thinking?
-Reflective Evaluation (three-question template about both the design and the designer) Criterion E: Strengths, weaknesses, and personal learning
+Reflective Evaluation (three-question template about both the design and the designer) Criterion D: Testing, evaluating and explaining improvement

 The power of this map is that it makes abstract metacognition concrete.
 You're not asking learners to "be reflective" (vague).
 You're asking specific questions at specific moments, and you're building scaffolds to capture the thinking.